maniaa1822/pix2vox-vae/README.md

 ## Overview

-### Pix2Vox VAE: A Novel Approach to 3D Object Reconstruction

 This project presents a significant advancement in 3D object reconstruction by combining the strengths of Pix2Vox and variational autoencoders (VAEs).
 Pix2Vox is a state-of-the-art method for reconstructing 3D objects from single or multiple images, known for its ability to capture multi-scale context.
 VAEs, on the other hand, are generative models that can learn a latent representation of data, enabling tasks like generation and interpolation.

 Our implementation builds upon the original Pix2Vox architecture, introducing a VAE-based encoder-decoder structure.
 This modification allows the model to learn a latent representation of the input images, which is then used to generate the 3D object.
 By leveraging the multi-scale context-aware approach of Pix2Vox, our model can capture fine-grained details and reconstruct complex 3D objects accurately.